What is a Journey?

 From Journey Hub Directly

-- Go to Journey Hub in the navigation
+- Go to Journey Hub under the Management section of the left sidebar

 - Fill in the title, description, due date, and initial status